Skip to main content

 How to build proto files. (rm -rf vendor/ && make build-reproducible once docker is installed)

 You can do rm -rf vendor and make build-reproducible to redownload all dependencies - this should pull the latest docker image of Osmo.
 You should also make sure to do make proto-all to auto-generate your protobuf files.
-Makes ure you have docker installed.
+Makes sure you have docker installed.
 If you get something like W0503 22:16:30.068560 158 services.go:38] No HttpRule found for method: Msg.CreateBalancerPool feel free to ignore that.
 Make sure to also do make all to run all the linting tests before you commit and push, as well as gofmt-ing the file you've modified or added to make sure everything still abides by the standards.